 Unless you’ve been living under a rock (or, ahem, in a cave), you’ve probably heard about the Paleo diet.
-One of the biggest food movements of the decade, it’s got everyone from clean eaters to CrossFitters and celebs eating like they’re back in the Stone Age.
+One of the biggest food movements of the decade, it’s got everyone from clean eaters to CrossFitters and celebs eating like they’re a member of The Flintstones family.

 According to Milk & Honey Nutrition founder Mary Ellen Phipps, MPH, RDN, Paleo’s philosophy reflects the way our (really distant) ancestors ate before agriculture, animal farming, and processed foods hit the scene.
 The diet’s devotees believe the human body runs best on things that can be hunted and gathered, and that more modern foods, like dairy products, legumes, and grains, aren’t genetically ideal for us.
-(The validity of this hypothesis has been questioned by many researchers, however.)
+(The validity of this hypothesis, however, has been questioned by some researchers.)

 In order to know exactly what our Paleolithic predecessors ate, you’d need a time-machine that sends you way back—like, back before HIIT was hot and spiralized vegetables “passed” as pasta.
 (From 12,000 to 2.6 million years ago, to be exact.)
 But since that’s not realistic, modern Paleo creator Loren Cordain, PhD, based the diet around the plants and animals that were found in the wild back in the day.

 Intrigued by the prospect of getting ancestral with it?
 Consider this the beginner’s guide to all things Paleo: its benefits and pitfalls, the foods to eat (cookies included!) and avoid on the program, and how to experiment with Paleo living without diving all the way in.
 (Paleo-ish—it’s a thing!).
 See you when we return to the 21st century, whole grains…

 What can I eat on the Paleo diet?